solana-labs/solana/docs/src/developing/plugins/accountsdb_plugin.md

 ### Configure the Database Performance Parameters

 Please refer to the [PostgreSQL Server Configuration](https://www.postgresql.org/docs/14/runtime-config.html) for configuration details.
-The referential implementation use the following configurations for better database performance in the /etc/postgresql/14/main/postgresql.conf which are different from the default postgresql-14 installation.
+The referential implementation uses the following configurations for better database performance in the /etc/postgresql/14/main/postgresql.conf which are different from the default postgresql-14 installation.